AshrafGardizy/AshrafGardizy/README.md

-- 👋 Hi, welcome to my Github page, I’m @AshrafGardizy.
-It's great connecting with you.
-Currently, I live in Stockholm, Sweden.
+- 👋 Hi, welcome to my Github page, I’m @AshrafGardizy a software engineer living in Stockholm, Sweden.
-- 👀 I’m Mobile Application Developer and Web Backend (NodeJS, ExpressJS, MongoDB and MySQL) Developer.
+- 👀 I’m Software Engineer
 - - I've been working in the industry for the past 7 years.
 I love also photography, coffee and adventure!
-- 🌱 I’m currently learning SwiftUI.
+- 🌱 Currently pursuing a Master's in Information Security at Stockholm University

 - 💞️ I’m looking to collaborate on the development of Mobile Application projects and Web projectes.